A Beginner's Guide to Building a Credit Card Application Strategy A Beginner's Guide to Building a Credit Card Application Strategy

 You might not be approved for a new card because you have too many recent applications.
 This may sound like the rule above, but we're talking about your application history across all issuers.

-Applying for numerous credit cards in a short period is one sign that a borrower might be a greater risk.
-This can negatively affect your credit score, as well, due to the temporary decrease from credit inquiries.
-For the best approval odds, it’s advisable to spread out applications.
+Applying for numerous credit cards in a short period makes a borrower look risky.
+This can negatively affect your credit score temporarily, due to the temporary decrease from credit inquiries.
+For the best approval odds, spread out applications over a longer timeframe.

 The key thing to understand about this type of rule is that it isn't entirely dependent on your credit.
-Even with an excellent credit score, you might still be denied a new account because you have too many recent applications.
+Even with an excellent credit score, you might still be denied a new account because you have too many recent applications (I've certainly been there).
 This is another rule you aren't likely to find in the offer terms.
 We rely on data points from folks who asked why they weren’t approved and shared their experience with the community.

 History of approvals